Why Are There So Many Cyberattacks?

 Just as cybercriminals evolve their attacks, the cybersecurity industry learns how to defend against them.
 One of the most important ways to stop Fileless Attacks is to run software updates and perform regular maintenance.
 The most often breached systems are those that run older software or are missing security updates.

 Unfortunately, the rise of this type of targeted advertising has put an unprecedentedly significant focus on consumer data.
 Today, every business in the world collects data on their customers to help them to better market their goods and services.

 The problem is that businesses don’t de-identify the data they collect.
 They want to know where you live, how old you are, your gender, email address, phone number, what devices you use, etc. They can develop specific targeting algorithms for you and people like you by collecting this information.
 Cybercriminals realize this too, which is why they began attacking businesses and stealing this information.

 Cybersecurity experts track the number of breached records because that number directly relates to cyberattacks.
 This stolen personal data is collected and sold on the dark web for future attacks.
 In this way, cybercriminals are constantly feeding one another – they essentially have a black market for personal data, where everyone involved profits.

-The Public sector – you and I – are under constant attack because there were 185,721,284 total records breached so far in 2021.
-The cybercriminals have our data, and they use it to create phishing campaigns, spread malware, steal business credentials, plunder financial accounts, and so much more.
+The Public sector – you and I – are under constant attack and we click on and average of 61% of phishing scams that hit our inboxes.
+Cybercriminals know we are going to fall for it, they have our data, and they use it to create phishing campaigns, spread malware, steal business credentials, plunder financial accounts, and so much more.

 And this relates directly to the attacks on the Healthcare sector as it stores more personal information than any other entity.
 So by attacking this sector, they acquire the personal data sold to the cybercriminals who create the scams.